ntustison/PaperANTsX/Text/intro.md

 Over the course of its development, ANTs has been extended to complementary frameworks resulting in the Python- and R-based ANTsPy and ANTsR toolkits, respectively.
-These ANTs-based interfaces with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs and facilitated research workflows \textcolor{black}{which leverage the advantages of these high-level programming languages.}  The rapidly rising popularity of deep learning motivated further recent enhancement of ANTs and its extensions.
+These ANTs-based packages interface with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs.
+The rapidly rising popularity of deep learning motivated further recent enhancement of ANTs and its extensions.
 Despite the existence of an abundance of online innovation and code for deep learning algorithms, much of it is disorganized and lacks a uniformity